Material-based writing FAQ

 Will I lose credits for writing too much or too little?

-If you write more than 300 words, this will not negatively affect your grade.
-However, you may lose credits if you go below the minimum word count of 300.
+If you write more than the required word count, this will not negatively affect your grade.
+However, you may lose credits if you go below the minimum word count.

 How long should each part of my text be?